mikke89/RmlUiDoc/pages/cpp_manual/events.md

 next: rcss
 ---

-Events are sent to elements to indicate actions that have occurred to that element. {{page.lib_name}} generates many events internally.
+Events are sent to elements to indicate actions that have occurred to that element.
+RmlUi generates many events internally.
 The application can also send arbitrary events to elements.

 When an event is dispatched to an element, it goes through three distinct phases in the following order.
 * Capture phase.
 Propagating from the root element to the target element's parent.